 May 2016 post-finale post-mortem: I needn't have worried; Mike & Molly went out on a perfect note.
 I can't imagine a more satisfying conclusion.
 Its final season may well have been its finest season; how often does that happen?

 Do you enjoy these in-depth looks at hit shows?
-If so, I delve into Rhoda Season 3 and WKRP in Cincinnati Season 4, and offer up some thoughts as to why The New Adventures of Old Christine took such a tumble in quality over its five seasons.
+If so, I delve into Rhoda Season 3, WKRP in Cincinnati Season 4 and Bewitched Season 2, and offer up some thoughts as to why The New Adventures of Old Christine took such a tumble in quality over its five seasons.
 Or if you have a preference for dramas, check out my write-ups of Judging Amy Season 6, Gilmore Girls Season 7 (and the subsequent Netflix miniseries), Cold Case Season 4, and countless essays devoted to seasons of the great nighttime soap Knots Landing.
+I also look back at Murder, She Wrote and pick out The 10 Best "Murder She Wrote" Mysteries -- not (necessarily) my top episodes, but the best whodunnits.